 Finding The Right EOR Solution

 Modern EOR providers offer different advantages depending on your company's specific needs.
-When evaluating options, consider how they address your current pain points.
+When evaluating options, consider how they address your current pain points and future growth plans.

-- Technology integration: How well their systems connect with your existing HR tools
+- Technology integration: How well their systems connect with your existing HR, finance, and payroll tools

-- Support model: Availability and expertise of customer service teams
+- Support model: Availability and expertise of customer service teams, including local language support

-- Pricing transparency: Clear fee structure without hidden costs
+- Pricing transparency: Clear fee structure without hidden costs, minimum commitments, or excessive deposits

-- Compliance updates: How they stay current with changing regulations
+- Compliance automation: How they stay current with changing regulations and proactively update processes

 Borderless AI combines AI-powered automation with human expertise to simplify global employment.
-Their platform processes payments in minutes rather than days and operates without requiring security deposits or pre-funding.
+Their platform processes payments in minutes rather than days and operates without requiring security deposits or pre-funding, improving cash flow for growing companies.

 Frequently Asked Questions About Switching EOR Providers